NoahZinsmeister/web3-webpacked/README.md

 ### `pollTime`
 - `Number` The poll interval (in milliseconds).
 The current recommendation is to poll for [account](https://github.com/MetaMask/faq/blob/master/DEVELOPERS.md) and [network](https://medium.com/metamask/breaking-change-no-longer-reloading-pages-on-network-change-4a3e1fd2f5e7) changes.

+### `supportedNetworks`
+- `Array` of `Numbers` Enforces that the injected `web3` instance is connected to a particular network.
+If the detected network id is not in the passed list, `web3ErrorHandler` will be triggered with an `UnsupportedEthereumNetworkError` error, and `web3` functionality will be removed.

 ### Default Values
 The default `config` values are below.
 You are encouraged to customize these!